tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 Stuart is flexible and versatile enough to be able to be adapted to many workflows.
 You are encouraged to experiment and see what works best for you and your team.

+Since the Raspberry Pi project in EDK2-Platforms uses GCC, we will also be using WSLv2 (Windows Subsystem for Linux).
+If you're on a linux machine, you should be able to follow this tutorial.

+For information on how to use WSL, refer to the guide using_wsl.md

 ## Getting Started

 First we will start by creating our workspace.